-- filename: The name of the image. - subimage: The subimage to query.
+- filename: The name of the texture, as a UTF-8 encode ustring. - subimage: The subimage to query.
 (The spec retrieved is for the highest-resolution MIP level of that subimage.) - spec: ImageSpec into which will be copied the spec for the requested image.